keboola/developers-docs/cli/structure/index.md

 ## Configurations

-The directory of each configuration contains `config.json` with parameters specific for each component, `description.md`, where you can write a description formatted in [Markdown](https://www.markdownguide.org/) and `meta.json` containing the name of the configuration.
+Each configuration directory contains the following files:

+- `config.json`: Includes parameters specific to the component.
+- `description.md`: A description file formatted in [Markdown](https://www.markdownguide.org/).
+- `meta.json`: Contains the name of the configuration.

-Example of `config.json` for Generic Extractor:
+Example of `config.json` for the Generic extractor:
 ```json
 {
   "parameters": {